 So, what kind of ID do you want to be?
 Hopefully, this has helped you narrow it down.
 You can join me in the Hangout if you have questions about the different instructional design jobs.
 We have a great community of instructional designers that can help you out!

 Ready to take the next step in your instructional design journey?
-Consider joining our Instructional Design and Tech Accelerator program.
+Consider joining our Instructional Design and Tech Accelerator System and Certificate Program.
 You can learn the tricks and tools of the trade while building your portfolio!

 - August 2022